0xg0nz0/homelab/README.md

 ## What's in a name?

-[Jerry Pournelle](https://www.jerrypournelle.com) write a blog and a column in _Byte_ magazine called "Computing at Chaos Manor" which was an early instance of writing in public about building a homelab.
+Many years ago [Jerry Pournelle](https://www.jerrypournelle.com) wrote a blog and a column in _Byte_ magazine called "Computing at Chaos Manor" which was an early instance of writing in public about building a homelab.
 I am in the process of refitting our homelab, and thought this would be a fitting nod to his early work.